Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: The Reinforcement Learning Framework

-Note that, since the effect of an action in the stochastic MAB is in-the-moment, the bandit problem is formally equivalent to a one-step/state MDP, in which the states progression is not taken into account.
-MABs, thus, provide a simplified way (compared to both MDP-RL and full-RL) of formalizing the relationships between RL's components in time.
-A graphical summary of the different RL frameworks discussed here is given in \textsc{Fig.}~\ref{fig: mab-rl-mdp}.
+Note that, since the effect of an action in the stochastic MAB is in-the-moment, the bandit problem is formally equivalent to a one-step/state MDP, wherein the states progression is not taken into account.
+Thus, compared to MDP-RL and full-RL, MABs provide a simplified structure of the relationships between the components of RL within time.
+For a graphical summary, see Figure~\ref{fig: mab-rl-mdp}.

-As in the general RL problem, a MAB problem goal is to select the optimal arm at each time $t$ so as to maximize the expected return, alternatively (and with a slightly different nuance) expressed in the bandit literature in terms of minimizing \textit{total regret}.
+As in the general RL problem, the goal of an MAB problem is to select the optimal arm at each time $t$ so as to maximize the expected return, alternatively (and with a slightly different nuance) expressed in the bandit literature in terms of minimizing the \textit{total regret}.
 Indeed, in (online) real-world problems, until we can identify the best (unique) arm, we need to make repeated trials by pulling the different arms.
-The loss that we incur during this learning phase (time/rounds spent for learning the best arm) represents what is called regret, i.e., how much we regret in not picking the best arm.
-More formally, denoted with $A_t^* \doteq \argmax_{a_t \in \mathcal{A}}\mathbb{E}(Y_{t+1} | X_t = \mathbf{x}_t, A_t = a_t)$ the optimal arm of round $t$, we define the \textit{immediate regret} $\Delta(A_t)$ of action $A_t$ as the gap between the expected reward of the optimal arm $A_t^*$ and the expected reward of the ultimately chosen arm $A_t$, i.e.,
+The loss that we incur during this learning phase (i.e., the time spent for learning the best arm) represents what is called regret, i.e., how much we regret not picking the best arm.
+Formally, denoted by $A_t^* \doteq \argmax_{a_t \in \mathcal{A}}\mathbb{E}(Y_{t+1} | X_t = x_t, A_t = a_t)$ the optimal arm at time $t$, we define the \textit{immediate regret} $\Delta(A_t)$ of action $A_t$ as the difference between the expected reward of the optimal arm $A_t^*$ and the expected reward of the ultimately chosen arm $A_t$, i.e.,

-Given a (random) horizon $T$, the goal of the learner is to minimize the total regret given by $\text{Reg}(T) \doteq \sum_{t = 0}^T \Delta(A_t)$.
-Note that the agent does not know ahead of time how many rounds $T$ are to be played.
-The goal is thus to perform well not only at the final stage $T$, but also during the learning phase.
-For example, in a dose-finding problem as the one mentioned in Section \ref{sec:MDP}, the aim may be not only to minimize the sum of toxicities over time, but also to ensure that at each time $t$, these toxicities have a proper upper bound, that limits extremely harmful adverse events.
+Given a horizon $T$, the goal of the learner is to minimize the total regret given by $\text{Reg}(T) \doteq \sum_{t = 0}^T \Delta(A_t)$.
+Note that the agent may not know ahead of time how many time points $T$ are to be played.
+Therefore, the goal is to perform well not only at the final time point $T$, but also during the learning phase.
+For example, in a dose-finding problem as the one mentioned in Section \ref{sec:MDP}, the objective may not only be to minimize the sum of toxicities over time, but also to ensure that these toxicities have a proper upper limit–thus, limiting extremely harmful adverse events–uniformly over time.
 For this reason, as we will see later in Section \ref{Sec: JITAIs_mHealth}, theoretical works on regret bounds occupy a central place in the bandit literature.